Sino-Pacific relations: Palau

-Journalists have reported on united front influence operations linked to Chinese organized crime in Palau.
+Journalists have reported on PRC united front influence operations linked to Chinese organized crime in Palau.
+Resort investments in Palau have been proposed by the Prince Group, a Chinese-Cambodian conglomerate founded by Chinese businessman Chen Zhi, which has been previously linked to money laundering, online scams, and human trafficking.

 Papua New Guinea

 Papua New Guinea recognises the People's Republic of China.
 Diplomatic relations were established in 1976, soon after Papua New Guinea became independent.

 Papua New Guinea is one of China's biggest trade partners in Oceania.
 Papua New Guinea exports far more to China than does any other Pacific Island country, and imports three times more from China than does any other such country.
 It is also one of the few countries in the region to maintain a trade surplus in its relations with China; its surplus reached a record high of A$427m in 2010.

 In 1999, the government of Prime Minister Bill Skate recognised Taiwan.
 Skate lost power less than a week later, and Papua New Guinea's diplomatic recognition reverted to China.

 In 2003, the PRC's embassy in Port Moresby published a statement of concern in reaction to comments in the Papua New Guinea press questioning the justification for PNG's relations with the People's Republic.
 The embassy statement insisted that relations between the two countries were mutually beneficial, reasserted the PRC's claims to Taiwan, and concluded: "It is our sincere hope that the local [PNG] media will report on China and its relations with PNG in a just and objective way, so as to further enhance the mutual understanding and friendship between the peoples of our two countries."

 In July 2003, PNG Governor General Sir Silas Atopare visited the PRC, re-affirmed his country's adherence to the One China policy, and, according to a statement published by the PRC's embassy, "thank[ed] the government and the people of China for their commitment in providing aid to PNG's development".

 In 2005, relations cooled somewhat when Papua New Guinea, along with Fiji, supported Taiwan's wish to join the World Health Organization.

 In May 2008, Taiwan's Foreign Minister James Huang resigned, along with two other top officials, after wasting over €19 million in a failed attempt to win diplomatic recognition for the Republic of China from Papua New Guinea.
 The misuse of the money caused public outrage, forcing Huang's resignation.
 Papua New Guinea's foreign minister Sam Abal subsequently confirmed that his country had no intention of recognising Taiwan.

 A few days later, it was announced that members of the Papua New Guinea Defence Force would receive training provided by the PRC.
 Traditionally, military training aid in Papua New Guinea had been provided by Western countries, namely, Australia, New Zealand and the United States.